');

 About Gridley, KS

-Gridley is a small community in Kansas with a population of 375 residents.
-The median household income is $58,393 per year, which is near the national average.
-The median age in Gridley is 38.3 years.
+Gridley is a small community located in Kansas with a population of 375 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,393 per year, which is 22% below the national median of $75,149.
+The median age of 38.3 years is close to the US median age of 38.9 years.

 Cost of Living in Gridley, KS